Pipeline YAML Reference#

 and commands

-when defining a job, a
+when defining a job,

 prologue

-or an epilogue
+, or epilogue

-or an epilogue
+or epilogue

 properly defined if both the commands